-In the 1851 census John Ricardo was with his mother Maria and younger sister, also Maria [sometimes Marie], at the home of his two great aunts, Elizabeth and Ann Hatfield. *Elizabeth & Ann owned [or were part owners of] The Cambridge Independent Press.
+In the 1851 census John Ricardo was with his mother Maria and younger sister, also Maria [sometimes Marie],at the home of his two great aunts, Elizabeth and Ann Hatfield. *Elizabeth & Ann owned [or were part owners of] The Cambridge Independent Press.
 Maria gives her occupation as coach builder but she did not appear to be a widow at that time.
-When John died he was living at his mother’s house in Church St. (Now Christchurch St) off Newmarket Road.
+When John died he was living at his mother’s house in Church Street.
+(Now Christchurch Street) off Newmarket Road.
 After his death Maria sold the house and moved away.
 In 1871 she was in Croydon with her daughter.
-She seems to have kept her connections with the newspaper as she is described as a part proprieter.
+She seems to have kept her connections with the newspaper as she is described as a part proprietor.
 Later that year young Maria was married in Croydon Catholic Church to Leonardo Petre Nicholas Kervel, son of the late consul for Belgum in Jarva.

 Sadly she died in childbirth on January 3rd 1873.
 She is buried in West Norwood Cemetery, Greater London.